Posted by Brent Wilson on 9/6/2016 to Birds & Wildlife

 - Provide a mix of flower shapes.
 Different flower shapes provide easier access to nectar for different types of butterflies.

 - Plant in shade and sun if possible.
-Many forest species prefer shade.
+Many forest butterfly species prefer shade.

 - Understand each plants requirements for light, water needs and soil so that plants will reach their full potential.